Mat-O-Lab/ckanext-fuseki/README.md

 # Acknowledgements

-This projects work is based on a fork of the repo [etri-odp/ckanext-jena](https://github.com/etri-odp/ckanext-jena) and we like to thank the authors of that project for sharing there work.
+This project's work is based on a fork of the repo [etri-odp/ckanext-jena](https://github.com/etri-odp/ckanext-jena), and we like to thank the authors of that project for sharing their work.
 It was supported by Institute for Information & communications Technology Promotion (IITP) grant funded by the Korea government (MSIT) (No.2017-00253, Development of an Advanced Open Data Distribution Platform based on International Standards)